13 Apr Connected – Your Mobile Phone, Gorillas and People’s Lives

 But, all of this is only a portion of the whole.
 There are so many other faces and simultaneously, other truths in this picture.
 The faces of the people who live their lives, every day, amidst the complexities, contradictions and uncertainties of their surroundings.

-Many of Congo’s population struggle, many of them suffer and die but also many of them survive, many of them love, live, and succeed as artisans, craftsmen and women, labourers and small business entrepreneurs.
+Many of Congo’s population struggle and suffer but also many of them live, and succeed as artisans, craftsmen and women, labourers and small business entrepreneurs.

-All of them are bound in creating the present and future that exists around them as we are in ours whether they are powerless and are being carried along by forces beyond their control or part of the push to regain control over their own lives and the push against the status quo.
+All of them are bound in creating the present and future that exists around them whether they feel powerless and are being carried along by forces beyond their control or part of the push to regain control over their own lives and the push against the status quo.

-From a distance, we are bound to their present struggles and uncertain future.
+From a distance in the West, we are bound to their struggles and uncertain future.
 We are bound by the choices we make in our own lives, in our own realities, everyday things, that echo to drive the choices they have available to them.
-How is that possible!
+It may feel like a stretch of the imagination for someone far away to consider how an ordinary person, decision, in an ordinary home, in an ordinary town, could possibly have any direct impact on the lives of people in a place perhaps unimaginable to those who don’t live there.
+A place of live volcanos and endangered gorillas…

 Now, will that make you put your phone down?
 I doubt it.